arshiyamohammed15/cicdpipeline/README.md

 - ✅ **Documentation**: Complete examples and migration guide

 ## Changelog

+### v1.1.2 (December 2025) - JSON Corpus Bootstrap Hardening
+- **Extractor Fallback**: `ConstitutionRuleExtractor` now loads directly from `docs/constitution/*.json` when the Markdown master file is missing.
+- **DB Auto-Seed**: Fresh SQLite databases are automatically populated from the JSON corpus on first initialization.
+- **Source-of-Truth Alignment**: All rule counting and bootstrapping paths now rely on the JSON corpus, eliminating failures when the Markdown file is unavailable.

 ### v1.1.1 (January 2025) - Rule Manager Fixes
 - **Fixed Database Method Error**: Resolved `get_rule` method missing error by using `get_rule_by_number()`